dmeranda/demjson/README.txt

 In addition to the module "demjson", there is also an included script "jsonlint" which is meant to be used as a command-line tool.
-You can invoke "jsonlint --help" for its usage isntructions.
+You can invoke "jsonlint --help" for its usage instructions.

 The module is self-documented, so within the python interpreter type: